w3f/polkadot-wiki/docs/general/ledger.md

 :::

-You can import your Ledger account to [Polkadot Extension](https://polkadot.js.org/extension/) or to the [Polkadot JS UI](https://polkadot.js.org/apps/#/explorer).
+You can import your Ledger account to [Polkadot Extension](https://polkadot.js.org/extension/) or to the [Polkadot-JS UI](https://polkadot.js.org/apps/#/explorer).
 For instructions on how to import Ledger accounts to the Polkadot JS extension read through [this support article](https://support.polkadot.network/support/solutions/articles/65000175387-how-to-add-your-ledger-through-the-polkadot-extension), while if you want to import Ledger accounts to the Polkadot JS UI you can consult [this other article](https://support.polkadot.network/support/solutions/articles/65000170812-how-to-add-ledger-account-through-the-polkadot-js-ui).

 #### Derivation paths